brandonbloom/jseg/README.md

 # Status

-Expect bugs and API changes.
-This is version 2 with lots of new/improved stuff, but not yet battle tested.

-Version 1 is in active use in one real product.
-Check out [the v1 branch][1].
-Unlikely to see much future work, but bug fixes are welcome.
+This is version 2 with lots of new/improved stuff and is deployed in at least one real product.
+I'm not personally working on that product anymore, but this version has been pretty stable and useful there, so I don't expect much if any churn.
+I'm unlikely to consider major feature requests, but bug fixes are still welcome.

 See [the v1 readme][2] for rationale, background, goals, etc.